Leading doctors launch legal action over physician associates

 The 30-year-old had been under the impression that she was seeing a GP, but was actually seen twice by a PA who failed on both occasions to spot that her leg pain and breathlessness was a blood clot, which ultimately travelled to her lungs.

-Leading medics have called for a halt of the recruitment of physician associates while concerns are addressed.
+Leading medics, including the Royal College of GPs and the BMA, have called for a halt of the recruitment of physician associates while concerns are addressed.

 From December 2024, the GMC will become the regulator for physician associates and anaesthesia associates – known as Medical Associate Professions (MAPs).